Ørsta IL

-Ørsta Idrettslag is a sports club in Ørsta, Møre og Romsdal, Norway.
+Ørsta Idrettslag is a sports club based in Ørsta, Møre og Romsdal, Norway.
 It has sections for alpine skiing, association football, track and field, team handball, and cross-country skiing.

 As of the 2019 season, the men's football team was playing in 4. divisjon, the fifth-tier in the Norwegian football league system.
 It last played in the fourth-tier 3. divisjon in the 2007 season, and in the third-tier 2. divisjon in the 2000 season.